Anthony Weiner: Traffic tickets

-On November 6, 2017, Weiner reported to Federal Medical Center, Devens in Ayer, Massachusetts to begin his 21-month sentence.
-After getting about three months deducted from his sentence for good behavior, Weiner was released from prison on February 17, 2019, and sent to a halfway house in Brooklyn, New York.
-Weiner was released from a Bronx halfway house on May 14, 2019.
-Weiner will have to register as a sex offender for the rest of his life.
+Other political campaigns

-New York mayoral elections
+2005 New York City mayoral election

-2005

 Weiner sought the Democratic nomination to run for New York City mayor in 2005, vying against three other candidates.
 He had a three-part pitch to voters that included criticizing sitting Mayor Michael Bloomberg for his top-down style of management and promising a more democratic approach; against "passivity in City Hall" and for getting more federal money for the city; and a series of ideas on how to get the city to work better.
 He presented a book of 50 "Real Solutions" and among his policy proposals were fixes for the health care and educational systems.
 One idea already in play was a neighborhood scrubbing-up program he dubbed "Weiner's Cleaners".

 Weiner started out last in many polls, but gained ground in the final weeks of the campaign, coming in second.
 Initial election returns had Fernando Ferrer with 39.95% of the vote, just shy of the 40% required to avoid a runoff against Weiner, who had 28.82%, but Weiner conceded, citing the need for party unity and denying rumors that various high-ranking New York Democrats, such as Senator Chuck Schumer and New York Attorney General Eliot Spitzer, had urged him to concede.
 Absentee ballots put Ferrer over the 40% mark in the official primary election returns.

-2009
+2009 New York City mayoral election

 Weiner appeared to be a candidate for mayor again in 2009.
 However, in May 2009, after the New York City Council voted to extend term limits for Mayor Bloomberg, Weiner announced his decision not to run against the popular incumbent.
 By July 2010, Weiner had raised $3.9 million for a potential campaign in the 2013 mayoral election, and was considered a leading contender in early polls.
 According to the New York City Campaign Finance Board website, as of the March 2013 filing deadline Weiner had raised over $5.1 million, the second most among registered mayoral candidates, behind only Christine Quinn.